ska-telescope/developer.skatelescope.org/src/getting-started/devenv-setup/pycharm/docker-configuration.rst

 .. image:: clone-repository.png
     :align: center
+    :alt: Clone Repository dialog box, specifying the path to the folder into which the repository should be cloned.

 4. Click Clone, then click Yes in the subsequent confirmation dialog to create a PyCharm project based on the sources you have cloned.